Is the data telling you it’s time to upskill?

 Movember’s Guthrie embodied the key role of the business analyst, which is to be an agent of change.
 Digital transformation is a priority for many businesses and a reality that’s reluctantly accepted by the rest.
 Business analysts are increasingly being called on to research, advise and lead organisation wide upgrades.

-For example, a data scientist at Movember might analyse the data provided by fundraisers in the Oracle system.
+On the other hand, a data scientist at Movember might analyse the data provided by fundraisers in the Oracle system.
 From there, they could build and manage customer-centric algorithms that enhance push notifications and emails.
 Along the way, they would be communicating with Movember management about expectations, progress and outcomes.

 Do you have the mindset of a business analyst or a data scientist?